TcGraph-Dev-Team/coding-convention/docs/README.md

 END_IF
 ```

-## GitGub
+## GitHub

-The source for this documentation can be found [here...](https://github.com/TcGraph-Dev-Team/coding-convention)
+The source for this documentation can be found [here.](https://github.com/TcGraph-Dev-Team/coding-convention)